Glavin001/atom-beautify/README.md

 1. Clone the repository
 2. Switch to the `unibeautify` branch
+3. Run `npm run build`
-3. Run `apm link` in your terminal or command prompt from the atom-beautify folder
+4. Run `apm link` in your terminal or command prompt from the atom-beautify folder
-4. Restart Atom
+5. Restart Atom

 Downloading

 1. Switch to the unibeautify branch in GitHub
 2. Use the Download Zip button to download
 3. Un-zip the file
+4. Run `npm run build`
-4. Run `apm link` in your terminal or command prompt from the atom-beautify folder
+5. Run `apm link` in your terminal or command prompt from the atom-beautify folder
-5. Restart Atom
+6. Restart Atom

 Note that previous settings will not carry over to the new version as of now.
 Please try it out and submit feedback.